sassoftware/sas-container-recipes/docs/wiki/Something's-Not-Working.md

 ### Inotify Settings
-The error `InotifyInit: too many open files` in the SAS Watch logs indicates that the maximum number of file system event monitors has been reached.
+The error `InotifyInit: too many open files` in standard output indicates that the maximum number of file system event monitors has been reached.
 Inotify settings on the Kubernetes nodes need to be adjusted to accommodate the SAS Watch Service.
 These are system wide settings so all